BWRC-AMS-ML-Discovery/BwrcAmsMlDiscovery/readme.md

 ## [AutoCkt](./AutoCkt/)

-@wayne-wang start fixing from here
+AutoCkt uses the server client interaction from (./Discovery/) to run the ML environment and provide it with necessary information to use proprietary software in (./Discovery/)

+`autockt_shared` under `AutoCkt/Shared` contains the following:
-`example_shared` contains data classes for rpcs and defined rpc classes that are used for registering in the `discovery_shared`, which in terms of example AutoCkt, would be:
+1. data classes for rpcs and defined rpc classes that are used for registering in the `discovery_shared`, which in terms of example AutoCkt, would be:
 ```sh
 auto_ckt_sim_hdl21 = Rpc(
     name="auto_ckt_sim_hdl21",